gbumps/react-native-screenguard/README.md

 ## Limitation

-- This library support blocking screenshot for iOS 13+ only.
+- This library support blocking screenshot for iOS 13+, Android 5+ only.

-- `registerWithBlurView` supports blur view for iOS only.
+- The protection filter is already activated until you call `unregister`.
+So remember to call a function only <b>ONCE</b> for limitting errors and unexpected problems might happened during testing.

+- Lib does not support combine feature together yet.
+(For example you want to use `registerWithBlurView` combine with `register` to have a blur view with color behind,.....)

-- On Android, if you want to use callback, consider using `registerWithoutScreenguard` instead, as you might not receive any event after a screenshot has been triggered if using with `register`.
+- On Android, if you want to use callback, consider using `registerWithoutScreenguard` instead, as you may not receive any event after a screenshot has been triggered if using with `register`.

 ## Contributing